jeanNyil/jboss-fuse-6-fabric/docs/secure_fuse_fabric_with_rhsso.md

-# Secure a _Fuse Fabric_ environment with _Red Hat SSO 7.3_
+# Secure a _Fuse Fabric_ environment with _Red Hat SSO 7_

 ## Assumptions and pre-requisites

-- It is assumed _Red Hat SSO 7.3.8_ (upstream _keycloak_ version: _4.8.20.Final-redhat-00001_) is leveraged to secure the _Fuse Fabric_ environment
+- It is assumed at least _Red Hat SSO 7.3.8_ (upstream _keycloak_ version: _4.8.20.Final-redhat-00001_) is leveraged to secure the _Fuse Fabric_ environment

 - It is assumed the _Fuse Fabric_ environment containers have the following caracteristics as far as their `jetty` servers are concerned:
   - The _fabric servers_ `jetty` is secured with `TLS` (`HTTPS`)
   - The `jetty` servers of other _fabric containers_ and _managed containers_ are not secured with `TLS` (`HTTP`)

-- The _Red Hat SSO 7.3 Client Adapter for fuse_ maven artifacts available either via _Nexus_ or _Artifactory_ or other accessible maven repository integrated with _Fuse 6.3 Fabric_ environment.
+- The _Red Hat SSO 7.3+ Client Adapter for fuse_ maven artifacts are available either via _Nexus_ or _Artifactory_ or other accessible maven repository integrated with _Fuse 6.3 Fabric_ environment.
 For instance, the _Red Hat SSO **7.3.8** Client Adapter for fuse_ can be downloaded via this [link](https://access.redhat.com/jbossnetwork/restricted/softwareDetail.html?softwareId=81921&product=core.service.rhsso&version=7.3&downloadType=securityPatches).

 - Reference documentation: [_JBoss Fuse 6 Adapter_ for _Red Hat SSO 7.3_](https://access.redhat.com/documentation/en-us/red_hat_single_sign-on/7.3/html/securing_applications_and_services_guide/openid_connect_3#fuse_adapter)